What to Do After the Interview

 • The names of people involved in the interview.

-• General information about the company, like history, products or services.
+• General information about the company, such as history, products or services.

 • Observations about the office environment.